Mercedes-AMG C63 spied – gearing up to rival M3 and M3 Touring

 If the C63 were to feature a version of the A45’s M139 turbocharged four-cylinder, it would be the first application of that power unit in a longitudinal placement, leaving plenty of space in the engine bay for the required hardware of the hybrid system.
 If Mercedes-AMG were to maintain the V8 engine, there would likely be a premium of physical packaging space left over to support any form of major hybridisation, especially if the model picks up an all-wheel-drive system, which is another current trend in this segment.

 With the new BMW M3 picking up an all-wheel-drive variant and an estate, rivals seem to be closing in on the AMG’s turf too, meaning it’ll have an awful lot to prove in its next generation if it does indeed switch to four-cylinder power.
-With the standard C-class due to debut next year, we suspect it’ll be late 2021 or even early 2022 before we see the new C63 in finished form.
-Until then, what will power the car could remain a mystery – unless someone catches a video of it and we can hear it.
+It’ll be late 2021 or even early 2022 before we see the new C63 in finished form.
+Until then, what will ultimately power the next C63 will remain a mystery – until someone catches a video of it.